lcdb/lcdb-wf/docs/references-config.rst

     # top-level section for references
     references:

-      # label for the assembly or species
+      # label for the organism or species
       sacCer3:

         # "tag" to differentiate between different versions.